-5" Short Range Yacht" means an existing vessel under 500GT or a new vessel under 300GT,
+5"Short Range Yacht" means an existing vessel under 500GT or a new vessel under 300GT,

-- a) restricted to operating in forecast or actual wind of a maximum Beaufort Force 4, Motor yachts and F6-S/Y and - b) within 60 nautical miles of a safe haven.
+- a) restricted to operating in forecast or actual wind of a maximum Beaufort Force 4 for motor yachts and Beaufort Force 6 for sailing yachts. - b) within 60 nautical miles of a safe haven.
 (The Administration may permit operation on specified routes up to 90 nautical miles from a safe haven as appropriate).